 Sean O. Burton – President (appointed for term ending June 30, 2019)

-Prior to joining CityView, Commissioner Burton was a senior executive in the Corporate Business Development and Strategy Division at Warner Bros., where he was responsible for making strategic investments.
+Prior to joining CityView, Commissioner Burton was a senior executive in the Corporate Business Development and Strategy Division at Warner Bros. responsible for making strategic investments.
 His other professional experience includes serving as a transactional attorney at O’Melveny & Myers, LLP and serving in the White House and for the Democratic National Committee during the Clinton Administration.

 Commissioner Burton is a graduate of the New York University School of Law and the University of California, Irvine.
 He recently retired as a lieutenant (Intelligence) from the United States Navy Reserve.